 NCAA Champion LSU Gymnastics team rolls through campus in style

-BATON ROUGE - The LSU Gymnastics team is rolling through campus Wednesday evening during a parade in their honor.
+BATON ROUGE - The LSU Gymnastics team rolled through campus Wednesday evening during a parade in their honor.
+Crowds of people lined the parade barricades, to catch a peek of the newly crowned national champions.

+The crowd was full of young fans, many of them saying they were inspired by the win.

+One fan, a young gymnast herself, showed off with a cart-wheel.
+The fan said she could see a future where she's winning championships for the purple and gold.

 Trending News